SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 We create a simple group that we call 'MenuBar' \(but it could be called anything\).

 ```
-EgContactBookPresenter class >> buildMenuBarGroupWith: presenter
+ContactBookPresenter class >> buildMenuBarGroupWith: presenter

     ^ (CmCommandGroup named: 'MenuBar') asSpecGroup
-        register: (EgPrintContactCommand forSpec context: presenter);
+        register: (PrintContactCommand forSpec context: presenter);
         yourself
 ```

-We modify the root to get the menu bar group in addition to the previous ones.
+We modify the root to add the menu bar group in addition to the previou one.
 ```
-EgContactBookPresenter class >>
+ContactBookPresenter class >>
     buildCommandsGroupWith: presenter
     forRoot: rootCommandGroup

     rootCommandGroup
         register: (self buildMenuBarGroupWith: presenter);
         register: (self buildContextualMenuGroupWith: presenter)
 ```

-And we hook it into the widget as the last line of the `initializePresenters` method.
+We hook it into the widget as the last line of the `initializePresenters` method.
 Notice the use of the message `asMenuBarPresenter` and the addition of a new instance variable called `menuBar`.

 ```
-EgContactBookPresenter >> initializePresenters
+ContactBookPresenter >> initializePresenters

     table := self newTable.
     table
         addColumn: (SpStringTableColumn title: 'Name' evaluated: #name);
         addColumn: (SpStringTableColumn title: 'Phone' evaluated: #phone).
     table contextMenu: [ (self rootCommandsGroup / 'Context Menu') beRoot asMenuPresenter ].